aeroniero33/Alexa-TasteKid/README.md

 - `RemoveLastReference` Remove last movie (scratch that)
 - `RepeatSuggestions` Repeat movies (come again)
 - `EndSession` End session (thanks/that's it/that would be it)

-# Polishing

-- Randomize answers (I would suggest.../How about...)